crpietschmann/portfolio/_posts/2008-10-20-is-this-necessary-chris-pietschmann-mvp-mcsd-mcad-mcp.markdown

 And, finally, here&#39;s some rules to use when listing your certs by your name:

 <ul>
 	<li>Only include 1 or 2 credentials/certs.
-Any more will just clutter things up.<br />
+Any more will just clutter things up.

 	</li>
 	<li>Always make sure it&#39;s necessary/relavent to list them in the first place.</li>
 	<li>Never list your certs after your name when you comment on blog posts!</li>